Hala-INTJ/Final_Project/README.md

 - Agglomerative Clustering

 ### Week 4:
 A webpage was built to present the Wastewater treatment process overview, the project overview and the results of the Regression and Classification models.
-The data files for the web page are in [Results Folder], the web application logic is in [models.js](), [functions.js]() and [tree.js](), and the structure of the webpage is in [index.html]().
-The [styles.css]() is used to format the contents of the webpage.
+The data files for the web page are in [Results Folder](https://github.com/Hala-INTJ/Final_Project/tree/main/Website/Results), the web application logic is in [models.js](https://github.com/Hala-INTJ/Final_Project/blob/main/Website/models.js), [functions.js](https://github.com/Hala-INTJ/Final_Project/blob/main/Website/functions.js) and [tree.js](https://github.com/Hala-INTJ/Final_Project/blob/main/Website/tree.js), and the structure of the webpage is in [index.html](https://github.com/Hala-INTJ/Final_Project/blob/main/index.html).
+The [styles.css](https://github.com/Hala-INTJ/Final_Project/blob/main/Website/styles.css) is used to format the contents of the webpage.
 #### Observations
 Observation #1:
 - The best of the supervised models were only accurate and predicting "TP > 0.35mg/L" ~67% of